eternoendless/prestashop.github.io/news/_posts/2019-08-25-prestashop-in-2019-and-beyond-part-2-pain-points.md

 That's an impressive list.
 Unfortunately, that objective was proven to be too ambitious, and the result was an underwhelming initial release.

-It's important to know that following this release and between 2016 and 2018, most of the original team that developed PrestaShop 1.7 left the company or was reassigned.
-In Q2 2017, a new CTO (Aurélien Pelletier) and I arrived at PrestaShop, and we agreed on a new long-term vision that would point the project in the right direction.
-Early 2018, with the support of the newly appointed CEO of PrestaShop, Alexandre Eruimy, the team started growing and the project pick up speed again.
+Before continuing, it's important to say that following this release and between 2016 and 2018, most of the original team that developed PrestaShop 1.7 left the company or was reassigned.
+In 2017, a new CTO (Aurélien Pelletier) and I arrived at PrestaShop.
+We agreed on a new long-term vision that would point the project in the right direction, and started building a new team to make it happen.
+Early 2018, with the support of the newly appointed PrestaShop CEO, Alexandre Eruimy, the team started growing and the project started picking up speed again.

-While PrestaShop 1.7 is [getting better and better with every release](https://www.webbax.ch/2019/01/10/unboxing-decouverte-prestashop-1-7-5-0/), many decisions taken during early development of 1.7 make it difficult to work with.
+Now, even though PrestaShop 1.7 is [getting better and better with every release](https://www.webbax.ch/2019/01/10/unboxing-decouverte-prestashop-1-7-5-0/), we find that many decisions that were taken during early development of 1.7 were ultimately proven to be bad calls, since they are making it harder to move the project forward.

-- Duplicate systems
-- Legacy layout
-- Translation system

-Indeed, many of the new systems in PrestaShop 1.7 don't replace the previous ones, but exist in semi-independent fashion, leading to...

-### Duplicate systems

-Having more than one way of doing a given thing is bad for many reasons.
-First, it introduces cognitive friction, because as a developer you have to think about in what context you should use one or the other.
-Second, because a change in one must be replicated in the other.
-And third, if they don't behave the same way for some reason, then it might produce systemwide inconsistencies.

-There are several examples of this in PrestaShop 1.7.
-One of them is the "Core–Adapter–Legacy" architecture.

-#### Shared responsibility

-As described in the previous article, in order to allow old code to progressively be replaced by new code, the Core namespace conventions prohibits developers from using legacy classes directly in Core classes.
-When developers need legacy functionality in a Core class, it needs to be wrapped in an Adapter class that can be then injected into the Core class.

-**First problem:** Since all the Adapter does is wrap legacy features in a non-static class, we now have two classes that do the same: one in Adapter, one in legacy.

-#### Different implementations

-The idea behind Adapters is that they should eventually be replaced by Core code that reimplements the feature, allowing us to delete the legacy class later.
-Some developers chose to partially reimplement some legacy features in Adapters, but introducing a _slightly_ different behavior, while keeping the previous implementation as it was in the legacy class for backwards compatibility.

-**Second problem:** Not only do we have two classes that do the same thing, but they do it in a _different_ way and produce _different_ side effects.
-Which one should we use, and when?

-#### Sloppy design

-Looking at the code, we can see that many hastily made Adapters have been designed [as dumb bridges to legacy code][bad-example], even replicating method signatures and design flaws of their legacy counterparts.
-Some even have static methods!

-**Third problem:** Many adapters do not even add any value to legacy classes and exist only to comply with the "no use of legacy classes in new code".

-#### Hard dependencies

-To make matters worse, most Adapters do not even implement an interface, which makes it impossible to replace them with Core reimplementations without modifying the dependent classes.

-**Fourth problem:** Most adapters are hard dependencies and cannot be replaced without changing the dependent code.

-And finally, there's the matter of Database access.
-Since most interactions with the database are performed through ObjectModels, and since ObjectModels are too difficult to reimplement with an Adapter (and we want to get rid of them anyway), some developers reimplemented them using Doctrine.

-**Fifth problem:** some models are duplicated as well, they _aren't even in the adapter namespace_ and work in a _completely different way_... so there's no single source of truth anymore.

-### Bad decisions
+### No clear vision

+In my view, PrestaShop 1.7.0 was developed and released without a clear, global vision of what the ultimate objective of this major version was, nor how long it would take to do it.
+In addition, a tradition of oral, word of mouth knowledge sharing at PrestaShop meant that if there ever was a vision, it was unknown to most and is now forever lost.
+This is something we are meaning to change, and this series is part of that.

+### Overeagerness to introduce new things

+Too many technical projects were started in parallel before being thoroughly thought through and were released before being properly finished.
+As I said before, this would be acceptable in a SaaS software where you can work iteratively and release often, but doesn't work in a development platform like PrestaShop where upgrades are costly and scarce.
+Of course, releasing this way resulted in a giant, arguably well-deserved backlash from the community, who described PrestaShop 1.7 as "unfinished software".

+Here's an example.
 Back in 2017, we announced that we had started [introducing Vue JS in the Back Office][vuejs], supported by a BO API, which would be used in the Stocks and Translations pages.

-While I think this is the way of the future (no spoilers!), in hindsight, I think it was too early to introduce it in 1.7, and will have to be rolled back.
+While I think this is the way of the future (no spoilers!), in hindsight, I believe that it was too early to introduce it in 1.7, and will probably have to be redone.

 Don't start screaming at me just yet!
 Let me explain why.

-First, if you take a glance at the [architecture overview][comprehensive-overview], you'll notice that there are two different stacks in the Back Office: the _Legacy stack_ and the _New stack_.
+First of all, if you take a glance at the [architecture overview][comprehensive-overview], you'll notice that there are two different stacks in the Back Office: the _Legacy stack_ and the _New stack_.
 The former is pretty much unchanged since 1.6, while the latter is essentially made out of Symfony controllers and Symfony forms, rendered with twig.
 Two stacks, one that will progressively replace the other.
 Right?

 **Wrong.** If you look closer, you'll see that the _New stack_ actually has not one, but **two** implementations: the Symfony one that I described, and another one, based on VueJS and an API.